athomasoriginal/reveng-edge/web-server-reloaded/README.md

 # Web Server Reloaded

-[web-server](https://github.com/tkjone/reveng-edge/tree/master/web-server) illustrated how to start a system based web-server.
-In this project, we focus on adding the [reloaded-workflow](http://thinkrelevance.com/blog/2013/06/04/clojure-workflow-reloaded).
-The majority of the changes we make to this can be found in `dev` and the `deps.edn` file.
+In this project, we build upon [web-server](https://github.com/tkjone/reveng-edge/tree/master/web-server) and focus on adding the [reloaded-workflow](http://thinkrelevance.com/blog/2013/06/04/clojure-workflow-reloaded).
+The majority of the changes we make in this are isolated to the `dev` and the `deps.edn` file.

-I have diverged a little from Edge full reloaded workflow to make it easier to understand how it fits in.
-Areas of divergence:
+Edge's reloaded workflow contains some extra items which I have removed in this this setup to illustrate the core of the system.
+Things I removed include:

-* graphql
+- graphql
-* tests
+- tests
-* manifold
+- manifold
-* project organization
+- project organization

 You can see the exact changes in [this diff](https://github.com/tkjone/reveng-edge/commit/558bfa3c423aea755749ec8c7e315c93edd5475e)

 ## Quick Start

-* Install Clojure
+- Install Clojure

   See the [Clojure Install Guide](https://clojure.org/guides/getting_started)

-* Start the web server
+- Start the web server

   ```bash
   make serve
   ```

-* Visit the terminal and start the reloaded workflow
+- Visit the terminal and start the reloaded workflow

   ```bash
   web-server.dev=> (go)
   ```

-* Visit the app
+- Visit the app

   http://localhost:3001/hello

-* Make a change to `web-server.core/route`
+- Make a change to `web-server.core/route`

   ```clojure
   ;; from this